LAMPSPUC/StateSpaceModels.jl/docs/src/manual.md

 ## Hyperparameters

 StateSpaceModels hyperparameters are variables that are optimized when `fit!` is called.
-The packaage defines some useful getters and setters to accelerate experimentation with models.
+The package defines some useful getters and setters to accelerate experimentation with models.

 The getters are